Apps

 Positive support resources for hyperactivity

-Positive Behaviour Support (PBS) focuses on evidence-based strategies and person-centred supports that address the needs of the individual and the underlying causes of s of concern, to enhance the quality of life for both the individual and those that support them.
+Positive Behaviour Support (PBS) focuses on evidence-based strategies and person-centred supports that address the needs of the individual and the underlying causes of behaviours of concern, to enhance the quality of life for both the individual and those that support them.

 PBS recognises that there is no single cause for behaviour .
 It is a complex that is a product of the interaction between multiple factors contributing to its development and persistence.